sadiqmalam/quranstudy/README.md

 I am doing a study on understanding the exact meaning of Salaat and Zakat from the Quran.

-## Thinkers I admire
+## Thinkers I Admire & Learning from

 When it comes to Quranic knowledge, the following thinkers I admire the most and trying to learn from.
+This list is updated on April 2020.

 ### Mohammad Toaha bin Habib